IndaPlus24/ollebjor-osen-project/spec.md

 > ACTION: <`short-description`>

 Where ACTION is:
-- FEAT - New feature
+- Feat - New feature
-- FIX - Fixed something
+- Fix - Fixed something
-- DOCS - Updated documentation
+- Docs - Updated documentation
-- REF - Refactored code
+- Ref - Refactored code
-- ADD - Added something new that is not a feature
+- Add - Added something new that is not a feature
-- MISC - Miscellanous
+- Misc - Miscellanous

 #### Issues
 Use tags to categorize the issue, and use a deFEscriptive but short title.
 And then a longer, more in-depth description if needed.